 - Intermediate School Districts function as supporting/supervising agencies for LEAs and PSAs within their geographic boundaries.
 ISDs may also operate as educating entities.

-All publicly funded districts have the same basic state and federal reporting requirements.
-CEPI manages six data collection and reporting systems used submit data to the state.
-Public and charter school districts should designate at least one authorized user (we recommend at least two) for each of the following applications:
+All three types have the same basic state and federal reporting requirements.
+CEPI manages six data collection and reporting systems used to submit data to the state.
+You should assign at least one authorized user (we recommend at least two) for each of the following applications:

 Michigan Student Data System

 - MSDS is used to securely report student data, including full-time equivalency information, K-12 enrollment, supplemental nutrition eligibility, special education and more.

 - MSDS General Collections (Fall, Spring and End-of-Year) are mandatory district pupil membership count and participation data collections.

 - MSDS Early Childhood Collections are used to report programs in which early childhood students are participating.
 Specifically, you are required to report children participating in the Great Start Readiness Program, GSRP/Head Start Blended Program and the Great Parents/Great Start program.
 Fall EC Collection data are used with other MSDS data to report fall preschool student headcounts.

 - MSDS Teacher Student Data Link Collections link students and the teacher(s) who provide instruction to them.
 Data reflect each student's performance in classes taken throughout the current academic year and the status of their academic report at the end of the school year.